-Case study on regulatory impact assessment and the use of cost-benefit analysis goal, the Swedish Transport Agency early on, started a process to include information relevant for CBA in their RIAs.
-Minor changes to the guidelines were introduced around 2010.
+As described in the previous section, it has been up to regulatory agencies themselves to determine how to undertake RIAs based on the IA Ordinance.
+Since economic efficiency is an overriding transport policy goal, the Swedish Transport Agency early on, started a process in order to include information relevant for CBA in their RIAs.
+Minor changes in the guidelines were introduced around 2010.
 In 2011, the Swedish National Road and Transport Research Institute (VTI) was commissioned to provide additional recommendations for the practical implementation (Lindberg and Nerhagen, 2013).
-In 2013, the agency recruited transport economists with the specific task of supporting the implementation of CBA in regulatory work.
+In 2013 the agency recruited transport economists with the specific task of supporting the implementation of CBA in regulatory work.
 These actions provided the basis for a major change that took place in May 2014 with the introduction of completely new RIA guidelines combined with an extensive, but condensed, education campaign.
-The employees were offered a half-day training course in which all aspects of RIA work, including the "recency" CBA, were briefly covered.
+The employees were offered to take part in a half-day education in which all aspects of the work with RIAs, including the "recency" CBA, were briefly covered.